railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Filters
 ^^^^^^^

-The `Advanced Search View` is the new feature of OpenERP v6 which provides a very user-friendly filtering mechanism for the end user to easily look up desired records from the list.
+The `Advanced Search View` is a new feature of OpenERP v6 which provides a very user-friendly filtering mechanism for the end user to easily look up desired records from the list.

 The perfect example of an advanced search view is the `Statistical Report` of OpenERP.